How To Start Strength Training At Home

 Strength training: Home vs gym

-One of the benefits of strength training in the gym includes having access to a wide range of different equipment and machines — but working out in the gym isn’t always possible, affordable, or something you even enjoy.
+One of the benefits of strength training in the gym includes having access to a wide range of equipment and machines — but working out in the gym isn’t always possible, affordable, or something you even enjoy.

 Can you get results with strength training at home?

-Yes, you definitely can!
-The key to achieving results is to follow a workout program consistently.
+The key to progressing is to follow a workout program consistently.
 Rome wasn’t built in a day!
-Once exercise becomes a habit and you feel more confident and experienced, you can learn how to select the appropriate rate of perceived exertion to boost your training benefits.
+Once exercise becomes a habit and you feel more confident and experienced, you can learn how to select the appropriate rate of perceived exertion to keep challenging yourself and boost your training benefits.

 Benefits of strength training at home

-Strength training at home has so many benefits for both your training and overall lifestyle.
+Strength training at home has many benefits for your training and overall lifestyle.
 For fitness beginners, training at home can give you the space and time you need to focus on mastering your form and building your confidence.

 Strength training can improve your body composition and muscle mass, as well as improving your muscular strength and endurance.
 It can even help you increase and maintain bone density.

-You can progress at your own level, in an environment that you are comfortable in.
 Plus, you’ll never have to wait for someone to finish using the equipment you need, or feel pressure from someone else who is waiting for you!

-Doing your strength training from home can be much more convenient — which means that you’re more likely to be consistent with your workouts!
+Strength training from home can be much more convenient — which means that you’re more likely to be consistent with your workouts!
 Because there’s no commute, they are much easier to squeeze into a busy day.

 How to start strength training at home

 Once you’ve warmed up, the key to effective strength training is to ensure you target each area of the body, challenge your muscles, and allow enough rest between workouts to allow for muscle recovery.
 In the Sweat app, you can follow a program or select individual workouts from the On Demand section.

 There are several at-home workout programs available in the Sweat app if you are looking for guidance!

 Do you need equipment for strength training at home?

 Sstart strength training at home today